 They don’t have to.

-Until you develop what they call gastroesophageal reflux disease (GERD) or even occasional acid reflux, you’ll probably never think about your lower esophageal sphincter (LES) and your pyloric sphincter.
+Until you develop what they call gastroesophageal reflux disease (GERD), you’ll probably never think about your lower esophageal sphincter (LES) and your pyloric sphincter.
 Your stomach, esophagus, and epiglottis will do their work with nary a thought from the brain command center.

 When you’re troubled by GERD, however, even if you still don’t think of them, you’ve still got to do what you can to help them out.

 You’ll have a happier life if you do.

 As with many problems, it helps to think of it as something of a game.

 Digestion is something like American football

 The LES, pyloric sphincter, stomach, esophagus, and epiglottis are like the offensive line (OL) from a football team.
 Instead of an encroaching defense, the gastrointestinal (GI) offensive line keeps food in check.
 If these structures do their job, the food keeps going to where it needs to go in order for the body to use it effectively.

 When the GI offensive line does its job well, food progresses down the GI tract all the way to the end zone, also known as the rectum.
 These upper GI structures block any retreat into the lungs, which hurts, wakes you up, and causes you to gasp for air.